msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 # Project Instructions

-1. Design a visual diagram depicting the infrastructure layout and resources involved, which will be deployed when executing the CloudFormation scripts, (see "Diagram.JPG" file)
+1. Design a visual diagram depicting the infrastructure layout and resources involved, which will be deployed when executing the CloudFormation scripts, (see "Diagram.JPG" file).

 2. Firstly, deploy network.yml and network-parameters.json scripts, follow the instructions in the "runscript.sh" file.